Las Vegas Transit: 1960s–1970s

 In September 1974, LVTS experimented with a "grid" route system to expand coverage, replacing the former "hub and spoke" system at the insistence of the Regional Transit Commission.
 The new system expanded coverage to 75,000 additional riders, but the expected increase in ridership never materialized, and LVTS petitioned to return to the "hub and spoke" in January 1975.
 They then went back to the old hub and spoke route system and enjoyed an increase in ridership, as detailed in the 1978 magazine article.

 Traffic in Las Vegas.
 Photographed by Charles O'Rear for Documerica, 1972.

 As in later decades, the #6 Strip route provided the money for the other money-losing residential routes and allowed the small private transit company to turn a profit.
-Being a successful private bus company is an exceptional feat, as by the 1960s, virtually all transit systems in the US had been taken over by municipal governments and heavily subsidized by taxpayer dollars due to declining riderships.
+Being a successful private bus company is an exceptional feat, as by the 1960s, virtually all transit systems in the US had been taken over by municipal governments and heavily subsidized by taxpayer dollars due to declining ridership.
 By 1975, LVTS was operating at breakeven or a deficit, and any expansion would have to come via public subsidy.

 In 1978, LVTS operated a fleet of 26 buses, with half of them less than 5 years old.
 During 1976–1977, ridership rose by 21.8%.
 However, by 1979, an external consultant concluded the system was one of the worst in the nation, and that at least 110 buses would be required to provide adequate service.